hsc-latte/hs32core-rtl/docs/isa.rst

           routine is made to use only r8 to r13 as the current execution context does not need to be saved.

-The following figure describes the contents of the MCR:
+The following figure describes the contents of the MCR: |br|

 .. bitfield::
     :bits: 32